chrisgrieser/nvim-origami/README.md

 ## Credits
 - [u/marjrohn](https://www.reddit.com/r/neovim/comments/1le6l6x/add_decoration_to_the_folded_lines/)
-  for a better approach for styling foldtext.
+  for the decorator approach to styling foldtext.

 ## About the developer
 In my day job, I am a sociologist studying the social mechanisms underlying the